Elive/synthwave-player/README.md

 -   **User Statistics:** Track listening habits and see stats on a per-user basis.
 -   **Notifications of different types:** To differentiate between info, debug, error, or warning messages.
 -   **User-based liked system**: Allow users to like (hearth) the songs, saving them in ther username login, and display the total ratings average too.
+-   **Windows / MacOS / Docker Support:** Set up this player running it from a docker so you can install it on windows or mac too.
+- The disc should not spin, but instead it should remain in place and rotate a few pixels back and forth to simulate the record spinning.
+This will require to separate the reflection with the disc image (2 images), the disc should spin and the reflection should whobble back-and-forth